BERYL’S TESTIMONY – Abused by her stepfather, a Jehovah’s Witness elder, she left the religion to find peace in Christ.

-Wow…how do you sum up a life in 3 pages?
-It would be a challenge for anyone but for a wordy woman like me….doubly so!
-Then I thought about the Author of my life story and realized that writing a three page testimony is no challenge for Him at all.
+Wow … how do you sum up a life in three pages?
+It would be a challenge for anyone but for a wordy woman like me … doubly so!
+Then I thought about the Author of my life story and realized that writing a three-page testimony is no challenge for Him at all.

 “If Jehovah told us to eat spinach for every meal of every day of our lives and told us to sleep on a hardwood floor every night and then said that when we died, that was all there was.
 In other words, the only thing we have is this life now.
 No paradise.
 No hope of any type of reward for serving Him.
 HE WOULD STILL DESERVE EVERYTHING WE CAN GIVE HIM!
 He deserves EVERYTHING we have because he is SO AWESOME!
 He is so WONDERFUL!”

-This started by the time I was 8 or 9.
-There was nothing in this world that I loved more than talking about Jehovah… NOT the organization, but Jehovah.
+This started by the time I was eight or nine.
+There was nothing in this world that I loved more than talking about Jehovah … NOT the organization, but Jehovah.
 (I just used the word “love” a lot but there is no better word to describe my heart.)
 So having that kind of desire to live for Him, it is not surprising that I was baptized at the rather young age of 12.
-I immediately began Temporary Pioneering every single month even though being in school and did that until I graduated high school and became a Regular Pioneer.
+I immediately began Temporary Pioneering every single month, even while in school, and did that until I graduated high school and became a Regular Pioneer.
 After making a trip to Bethel when I was 12, I knew that my life goal was to serve in Bethel and began working earnestly towards that goal.

 I now believe as do many others that it was that sincere, heartfelt passion for Jehovah that the true God saw and determined to preserve for Himself.
-However, there are always 2 sides to a cookie and I think it was that same depth of love I had for Jehovah and my unusually intense desire to give Him my all, which made me a target of the enemy as well.
+However, there are always two sides to a cookie and I think it was that same depth of love I had for Jehovah and my unusually intense desire to give Him my all that made me a target of the enemy as well.
 And boy, he has done everything in his power to destroy my love for God!
-So it was after the first 7 years as a Witness, serving side by side with my mom and stepfather in full time ministry that everything in my world changed.
+So, it was after the first seven years as a Witness, serving side by side with my mom and stepfather in full time ministry, that everything in my world changed.

-We listened to rock music when we were alone even though the last 7 years had only been filled with easy listening and “Kingdom Songs”.
-He did a complete 180 from everything that I knew and believed and it turned my heart and my world upside down.
-There were even 2 different occasions that immediately after molesting me, I began to cry with shame and he prayed to Jehovah with me.
-He prayed that “WE wouldn’t continue to do this” which of course, insinuated that my culpability was comparable to his.
+We listened to rock music when we were alone even though the last seven years had only been filled with easy listening and “Kingdom Songs.”
+He did a complete 180 from everything that I knew and believed, and it turned my heart and my world upside down.
+There were even two different occasions that immediately after molesting me, I began to cry with shame, and he prayed to Jehovah with me.
+He prayed that “WE wouldn’t continue to do this” which, of course, insinuated that my culpability was comparable to his.

-When I was about to graduate high school, I revealed all that had been going on for the last 3 years to my mother.
+When I was about to graduate high school, I revealed all that had been going on for the last three years to my mother.
 Blessedly, she responded perfectly for the situation.
-She called the elders, but bottom line; we were both privately reprimanded, enforcing my belief that I bore as much responsibility as Chuck did.
+She called the elders, but bottom line, we were both privately reprimanded, enforcing my belief that I bore as much responsibility as Chuck did.

 I got back into pioneering as soon as was allowed and was given no reason to believe I would have any permanent damage from all that had taken place.
 After all, this was 1982 and there wasn’t much information on the effects of abuse, even in the “world,” much less the organization.
 So, from age 17 through 20, when I married my childhood sweetheart, I lived a cycle of trying to serve Jehovah the way I had in the past, but finding myself involved in loose conduct with the opposite sex on a somewhat regular basis.